Battle of Vlaardingen: Preparations for the expedition

-The size of the armies
+Size of the armies

 The Cambrai Chronicle states that in Vlaardingen "a thousand have put even twice ten thousand to flight", which would suggest 1,000 West Frisian versus 20,000 Imperial troops.
 However, this is very likely a literary quotation from the Biblical Book of Deuteronomy (32:30): "How could one man chase a thousand, or two put ten thousand to flight..."
 It can therefore not be accepted as a realistic indication for the numbers on the battlefield.

 According to Thietmar, more than three imperial legions were killed.
 This implies that the imperial army would have contained at least 3,000 to 20,000 warriors, depending on the definition of a legion.
 Van Bentum concludes from this that Thietmar meant a legion to be a unit of about 1,000, giving a total of 3,000 Imperial casualties.

 Either way, the Cambrai Chronicle and Alpertus both stress the much larger size of the Imperial army, and the considerable difference between the two.

 In 2018, Kees Nieuwenhuijsen concluded to much lower numbers.
 He pointed out that in the eleventh century local military confrontations of this nature usually involved but a few hundred combatants.
 Dirk's force probably consisted of a very limited number of men-at-arms, reinforced by some hundreds of poorly armed peasants.
 The settlement of Vlaardingen in this period consisted of only seventeen wooden houses, capable of providing a militia of at best fifty men.
 To send out a host of three thousand men would therefore have been a definite overkill, equalling the known total size of the standing forces of the four bishoprics involved.
 He estimated that the imperial troops numbered at most a thousand foot soldiers, transported by about twenty-five ships.